Brooklyn Theatre fire: Detection of fire

 The curtains rose while backstage personnel hastened to bring the fire under control.
-After speaking a few lines, Kate Claxton was alerted by Lillian Cleaves, who was standing behind the box set.
+After speaking a few lines, Kate Claxton was alerted by Lillian Cleves, who was standing behind the box set.
 She whispered sotto voce through the canvas that there was fire on stage and urged them to leave.
 Claxton recalled peering up through the flimsy canvas and seeing "sparks falling and little tongues of the fire licking the edges of the drops and borders that hung in the flies."

 In spite of this, the actors continued with their performance, apparently thinking that any unusual behavior would only induce panic.
 Mrs. Mary Ann Farren made her entrance and after delivering her first lines, softly whispered, "The fire is steadily gaining."

 The actors remained in character for only a little while longer, the audience growing increasingly restive.
 In spite of their efforts, the stage hands could not snuff the fire out; instead they had inadvertently knocked burning material free, spreading fire to the rigging loft.
 Bits of flaming debris were beginning to fall, descending onto the box set and other properties spread around backstage.
 Dickinson, sitting in the center parquet, saw a thin wreath of smoke curling along the ceiling of the boxed-in scene.
 "Immediately afterward, one corner of the canvas ceiling was raised, and through the opening thus made I saw the flames, and saw men trying to rake the fire off the ceiling [of the box set] with long poles."
 With smoldering debris falling onto the stage, the actors fell out of character.
 Many in the audience, already restive, rose from their seats and commenced to crowd the aisles.